rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 In this case, the `username` resolver function is redundant, because it only mimics the default behavior of a GraphQL resolver.
-If you would leave it out, the user's username would still be resolved with its correct property.
-However, this fine-grained control over the resolved fields opens up powerful possibilities.
-It gives you the flexibility to add your own data mapping without worrying about your data sources behind the GraphQL layer.
-For instance, what about exposing the full username of a user which is only a combination of its first and last name by using template literals?
+If you leave it out, the username would still resolves with its correct property.
+However, this fine control over the resolved fields opens up powerful possibilities.
+It gives you the flexibility to add data mapping without worrying about the data sources behind the GraphQL layer.
+Here, we expose the full username of a user, a combination of its first and last name by using template literals:

 {{< highlight javascript "hl_lines=5" >}}
 const resolvers = {